securityfirst/Umbrella_android/README.md

 ![](https://github.com/rorymbyrne/Umbrella_android/blob/master/DASHBOARDLOGOS.png?raw=true)

 These are the sources that we currently include for real-time updated security customFeeds.
 For privacy reasons, users never connect directly to these services.
 We are always looking for more useful sources that will help users keep updated on the move.
+* [ReliefWeb / UN](http://reliefweb.int): excellent physical security updates that amalgamate information from the UN and various NGOs - though not available in every country
+* [Foreign and Commonwealth Office](https://www.gov.uk/government/organisations/foreign-commonwealth-office): foreign travel advice, consular help and services abroad and document legislation
 * [Centers for Disease Control](https://www.cdc.gov): updates on disease and health warnings
 * [Global Disaster Alert and Coordination System](http://www.gdacs.org): updates on natural disaster issues such as floods, earthquakes and tsunamis
-* [UN / ReliefWeb](http://reliefweb.int): excellent physical security updates that amalgamate information from the UN and various NGOs - though not available in every country
-* [US State Department](https://www.state.gov/travel/): updates mainly focused on the security situation for travellers and internationals - available for every country
+* [US State Department Country Warnings](https://www.state.gov/travel/): updates mainly focused on the security situation for travellers and internationals - available for every country

-## Settings
+## Account
-The three vertical dots in the top of the app.
+Navigate to the "Account" from the bottom menu.
 Here you can:

+* Modify settings (feed interval, feed location, feed sources, notifications, connections, import data, export data)
+* Enable Mask
 * Set a password
-* Change the refresh interval for the security customFeeds
-* Change your location
-* Change your feed sources
+* Log out

 ## Requirements